nxp-mcuxpresso/mcuxsdk-doc/gsd/using_kconfig.md

     Now that we have the default *shell* sample working, we will explore some Kconfig settings, and make some simple changes.
     <br/>

 10. In the MCUXpresso PROJECTS section, open the *Project Files* view.
 Find the **debug folder** under the *shell* project.
 This is a generated folder created when building the *shell* project.
 Every MCUXpresso SDK application has a build folder after it is built.
-The name is based on the selected Build COnfiguration, in this case *debug*.
+The name is based on the selected Build Configuration, in this case *debug*.
 It contains all the generated files from the build tools, like the object code from the compiler, and the linker outputs.

     ![Shell debug build folder](./images/kconfig_projectfiles_debug.png)
     <br/>